z3c0/blog/tech/algotrade/algotrade-0.md

 ```

 Now that we've stored our data, we can begin devising strategies.
 Before we can commit to any given strategy, we should perform backtesting - a process for determining how effective our strategy would have been in a historical context.
-If our strategies perform well historically, it's reasonable to expect it to respond well to events that have yet to happen (though this is not a guarantee).
+If our strategies perform well historically, it's reasonable to expect them to respond well to events that have yet to happen (though this is not a guarantee).
 Constructing backtests can be a challenging task with repercussions if done hastily.
 How to design, run, and measure the performance of backtests will be the topic of the next entry of this series.